Homosynaptic plasticity

 Homosynaptic plasticity is one type of synaptic plasticity.
 Homosynaptic plasticity is input-specific, meaning changes in synapse strength occur only at post-synaptic targets specifically stimulated by a pre-synaptic target.
 Therefore, the spread of the signal from the pre-synaptic cell is localized.
 Another type of synaptic plasticity, heterosynaptic plasticity, is not input-specific and differs from homosynaptic plasticity in many mechanisms.

 In addition to being input-specific, the strengthening of a synapse via homosynaptic plasticity is associative, because it is dependent on the firing of a presynaptic and postsynaptic neuron closely in time.
 This associativity increases the chances that the postsynaptic neuron will also fire.
 These mechanisms are theorized to underlie learning and short-term memory.

 Overview

 Hebb's postulate

 Donald Hebb theorized that strengthening of synaptic connections occurred because of coordinated activity between the pre-synaptic terminal and post-synaptic dendrite.
 According to Hebb, these two cells are strengthened because their signaling occurs together in space and/or time, also known as coincident activity.
 This postulate is often summarized as Cells that fire together, wire together, which means that the synapses that have neurons with coincident firing are strengthened, while the other synapses on these neurons remain unchanged.
 Hebb's postulate has provided a conceptual framework for how synaptic plasticity underlies long-term information storage.
+Spike-timing-dependent plasticity (STDP), where a presynaptic neuron firing just milliseconds before a postsynaptic neuron leads to synaptic strengthening (timing-based long-term potentiation LTP), while firing after the postsynaptic neuron causes weakening (timing-based long-term depression LTD).
+This temporal rule refines Hebb's postulate by adding a time dimension to input-specific plasticity, highlighting that not just simultaneous activity but the order of spikes can determine whether a connection is potentiated or depressed.